Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/Pretty"

-Re-exports all named exports from the "@effect/schema/Pretty" module as "Pretty".
+Re-exports all named exports from the "@effect/schema/Pretty" module as `Pretty`.

 **Signature**